rkuma183/wilsonmar.github.io/_posts/2016-05-19-jenkins-setup.md

    according to <a target="_blank" href="https://docs.docker.com/engine/reference/run/">
    Docker reference</a>, which describes many other options.

-   Also, many add `--name` to name the container.
+   Also, many add `--name` to spacify a name to the container.

    <a name="PortForwardings"></a>